Atlanta Braves minor league players: Luke Waddell

 Waddell was selected by the Arizona Diamondbacks in 32nd round of the 2019 Major League Baseball draft, but returned to Georgia Tech.
 He was eligible for, but not chosen in the 2020 draft, and instead focused on completing his bachelor's degree in business administration.
 He was subsequently selected by the Atlanta Braves in the fifth round of the 2021 draft, and accepted a signing bonus of $247,500, which was approximately $85,000 under slot.
 Waddell was assigned to the Rome Braves, where he played 21 games, hitting .304/.372/.580.
 In September 2021, Waddell was promoted to the Mississippi Braves, and became the first Braves' draft pick of the 2021 class to reach the Double-A level.
 After the 2021 Double-A South season ended, the Braves sent Waddell to the Arizona Fall League, where he played for the Peoria Javelinas.
 Waddell began the 2022 season with the Mississippi Braves.
 Waddell was invited to spring training before the 2023 season.
 In March, he was assigned to minor league camp.
 Waddell was subsequently named to the M-Braves 2023 Opening Day roster.
 On April 14, Waddell was promoted to the Gwinnett Stripers.
 Waddell received another invitation to spring training before the 2024 regular season began.
 He remained with Gwinnett for the rest of the year, playing in 111 games, hitting for a .235 batting average while leading the Stripers outright in triples and tying for the team lead in runs batted in.
 In 2025, Waddell was invited to spring training for the third consecutive season.
 He began the 2025 regular season with Gwinnett.
+Waddell was invited to spring training for the fourth straight season in 2026.
+He was placed on the Stripers Opening Day roster, and appeared later that season for the Columbus Clingstones.